 As a yoga teacher, she’s inspired by the world’s wisdom traditions, including those of indigenous peoples.
 Sheilagh enjoys hiking, swimming in lakes and live music.

-Originally from Manitoba, James moved to Toronto in 1991, where he received his Ph.D. in Physics from U. of T. in 1998.
-Since then he has worked in high-tech, moving from Waterloo to Ottawa in 2000.
-He and his wife have two teenage sons.
+Originally from Manitoba, James received his Ph.D. in Physics from the University of Toronto.
+He has since worked in the private sector, moving to Ottawa from Waterloo in 2000.

 Young Greens Representatives